Antarctica, further and beyond the End of the World

 The cold radiation causes the surrounding air masses to get very dense and thin, thus the troposphere only has a thickness of 7 or 8 km which is half of the ones in lower latitudes.

-There is only a decision to be made and a trip to be planned.
-Please, do take into account that it is advisable to make reservations (a six-month-in-advance booking is recommended).
+There is only a decision to be made and a trip of a lifetime to be planned.